What Is a Commute Cost Calculator?

 What does a commute cost calculator do?

-It estimates how much your commute costs per day, week, month, and year.
-It can include fuel, parking, tolls, public transit fares, and other monthly commuting expenses.
+It estimates how much commuting costs per day, week, month, and year.
+It can include fuel, parking, tolls, public transit fares, and other recurring commuting expenses.

-How do I calculate my yearly commuting cost?
+How do I calculate fuel cost for commuting?

 Is public transit cheaper than driving?

-Hybrid work can reduce commuting costs by lowering the number of commute days per week.
-For example, reducing from 5 commute days to 3 commute days can reduce fuel, parking, tolls, and transit costs by about 40%, before considering any fixed costs.
+Hybrid work can reduce commuting cost because you travel fewer days per week.
+For example, commuting 3 days per week instead of 5 can reduce fuel, parking, tolls, and transit costs before considering any fixed costs.

 Is this commute cost calculator exact?